apache/incubator-kie-drools/drools-persistence-jpa/src/test/java/org/drools/marshalling/util/Readme.md

  1. Status of marshalling
  2. What is the marshalling test framework
  3. Using the framework
- 3a.
+ a.
 Changes that invalidate the framework's information
  4. What actually happens and how it works
- 4a.
+ a.
 Saving snapshots
- 4b.    the "base" database
+ b.    the "base" database
- 4c.
+ c.
 Comparing to previous marshalled data
  5. Conclusions about marshalling in Drools/jBPM